 To learn more sex-based harassment, please visit our Portland sexual harassment page.

 Sexual orientation discrimination involves mistreating an employee due to biases towards that employee’s sexual preferences.
 Federal law considers sexual orientation discrimination as a form of sex discrimination, while Oregon law considers sexual orientation to be its own protected class.
 In either case, the law prohibits employers from taking negative job actions or denying equal benefits based on an employee’s sexual preferences.

-How To Prove Sex Discrimination
+How to Prove Sex Discrimination in the Workplace

 Sometimes sex discrimination can be easy to recognize, but sometimes it is not.
 Employers and managers in this day in age are typically shrewd enough to avoid leaving any evidence of discrimination.
 For this reason, most cases involving sex discrimination do not have a “smoking gun” document or other damning pieces of evidence for the employee to rely on.
 Most cases must be proven “circumstantially” by showing that the surrounding facts and circumstances suggest that sex or gender played a role in the employment decision or mistreatment at issue.

 For sex or gender discrimination cases involving a negative job action, these are some things we look for that might indicate the employer’s conduct was discriminatory:

 - You were more qualified for a job that was given to someone of the opposite sex

 - You had good job performance and were meeting your employer’s legitimate expectations when you were fired or demoted